Strawberry Kuchen Recipe – Easy Fruit Dessert

 - Adding too much flour will result in a heavier and less tender dough.

-- Have an oiled bowl ready for the dough to rise along with a kitchen towel or plastic wrap to cover it until doubled.
+- Have a large oiled bowl ready for the dough to rise along with a kitchen towel or plastic wrap to cover it until doubled.

-- The dough needs to be covered so it doesn’t develop a crust when exposed to air.
+- Cover the dough so it doesnโt develop a crust when exposed to air.

 - Place the bowl in a warmer area without drafts.